 Scratch art is fun and you don't have to buy a specialized kit to experience it.
-Not only were these a fun afternoon project, but they would also be an easy and inexpensive stocking stuffing.
-Just bundle a few pre-made ornaments with a few scratchers in a pretty package.
+Not only were these a fun afternoon project, but they would also be an easy and inexpensive stocking stuffer.
+Just bundle a few pre-made ornaments with a couple of toothpicks for scratching in a pretty package.
 What a fun thing to find in a Christmas stocking!

 If you're looking for more kids Christmas crafts, please follow my Kid's Christmas Ideas Pinterest board: